Prohibited Steps Order Explained

 If your ex-partner has a new partner and you don’t want your child to see them, you will need to convince the Court that it is in the child’s best interest not to see that person.

-The Court will always question why the Prohibited Steps Order has been requested, and may only grant a Prohibited Steps Order if it feels the child’s welfare may be affected otherwise.
+The Court will always question why the Prohibited Steps Order has been requested and may only grant a Prohibited Steps Order if it feels the child’s welfare may be affected otherwise.
 For example, if the new partner has a history of abusive behaviour or drug use.

 If you do believe that your child having contact with this person could be a risk to their welfare, then we can help.
-Our Family and Child Law Solicitors can advise you on your individual case and the best steps you can take for your child.
+Our Family and Children Law Solicitors can advise you on your individual case and the best steps you can take for your child.

 Applying for a Prohibited Steps Order